Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

         ```

 <a name="filter"></a>
-## Getting the Component Information
+## Getting Component Information

 To get the installed information and its details, and to operate on the information:

 1. Get the information of the currently-installed component by creating an instance of the [Tizen.Applications.ComponentBased.ComponentInfo](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ComponentBased.ComponentInfo.html) class, with the ID of the component from which the information is being obtained as a parameter.

-    When an component is not installed, it is impossible to get its information.
+    To get a component's information, the component must be installed.

     ```
     ComponentInfo compoInfo = new ComponentInfo(Your Component ID);